 Who was Willard Legrand Bundy?

 Willard Legrand Bundy was a prolific New York inventor, who obtained patents for many mechanical devices.
-His first patent from 1880 is for calendar-clock movement (US patent Nr.
+He registered his first patent in 1880 for a calendar-clock movement (US patent Nr.
 225968).
-He was a holder of many patents for cash registers (see electric-cash register of Bundy) and calculating machines.
+He also held multiple patents for cash registers (see electric-cash register of Bundy), and calculating machines.
 However, the invention which made him famous, was his time recorder, a mechanical device that recorded when workers clocked in and out of work.

 Early life

 His family relocated to Auburn, Cayuga County, New York, in 1849.
 After relocating to Auburn, he joined the feed and flour business and later started his restaurant.
-When the war emerged, Willard Douglas Bundy ventured into the grocery business.
-It took him seven years to do this grocery business.
+When the war began, Willard Douglas Bundy ventured into the grocery business which took him seven years to establish.
 Later, he started fishing, general provision, and an oyster business and had a great passion for construction.

 Willard Legrand Bundy studied at Auburn.
-He learned about trading while working at a jewellery store.
-In 1868, he had already gained experience and started his jewellery shop.
+He learned about trading while working at a jewelry store.
+In 1868, he had already gained experience and started his own jewelry shop.

 In 1871, he decided to start a new chapter in his life.
 He was married to Esther Decatur “Etta” Sweet (born on October 12, 1851, and died on September 10, 1931).
 Esther Decatur was the loving daughter of Royal D. Sweet, who was from Manlius, Onondaga County, New York.